Table of Contents

 - Fewer design bugs in deployed systems

-- Systems that adjust more easily to new needs
+- Systems that adapt more easily to new needs

 How architects benefit:

-- Less manual work in documenting and reviewing design
+- Reduced manual effort in documenting and reviewing the design

 Conclusion

-The latest trends in software development show how teams are moving toward faster, simpler ways to build digital products.
-With new tools and platforms, small and large businesses are making better apps without extra time or cost.
+The latest trends in software development show that teams are adopting faster, simpler methods for building digital products.
+With new tools and platforms, small and large businesses are creating better apps without extra time or cost.

-From AI to low-code tools, these latest trends in software development are shaping how people build and use technology every day.
-They support smarter decisions, flexible tools, and industry updates.
+From AI to low-code tools, the latest trends in software development are shaping how people build and use technology every day.
+These trends enable smarter decisions, more flexible tools, and continuous industry updates.